-At Shrewsbury Town Academy, we strive to provide the best Scholarship Programme for our U18s.
+At Shrewsbury Town Academy, we strive to provide the best scholarship programme for our under-18s.
 We believe that this period is crucial in their development as both football players and as people.

 The club prides itself on being a family-orientated club, with a welcoming environment.
 We believe that producing players for the first team from our academy further solidifies the togetherness our club desires.
 Also, we value giving young people opportunities both on and off the pitch.
 This is demonstrated by our history of giving young players debuts and chances to create a career in football, most recently seen by giving 12 academy scholars their first team debuts in the 2022/23 season.
 Furthermore, our strong links between the technical board, first team and academy staff hugely enhance the pathway for the academy players.

 During the scholarship programme, the players engage in elite-level competition and training whilst being supported by multidisciplinary staff.
 The players train rigorously throughout the week which includes; prehabilitation, on-pitch training sessions, gym sessions, recovery sessions and analysis sessions.
 The under-18s compete in numerous competitions, usually on Saturdays before the first-team fixtures.
 The players will participate in the EFL Youth Alliance North West league weekly, whilst experiencing the chance to win other silverware in the FA Youth Cup, EFL Youth Alliance Cup and the Professional Development League Cup.